 Inside the park, the first and last shuttles leave the Visitor Center at 7 AM and 5 PM, respectively.
 The last shuttle out of the canyon from the Temple of Sinawava is at 7:15 PM; it’ll arrive back at the Visitor Center around 45 minutes later.
 The shuttle is free and no longer requires tickets.

 A Broad Recommendation: You shouldn’t wait for the last shuttle of the day because it could be full by the time it reaches your stop.
 If so, you may end up having to walk home!
-During the time of the year we visited, the shuttles were never full, but this could be an issue in the summer, so use your best judgement.
+During the time of the year we visited, the shuttles were never full, but this could be an issue in the summer, so use your best judgment.

 Sourced from: https://zionnationalpark.net/zion-national-park-shuttle-map/